flutter/website/setup.md

 $ flutter doctor
 ```

-The first time your run the `flutter` command, it will download its dependencies and compile
+The first time you run the `flutter` command, it will download its dependencies and compile
 itself.
 Subsequent runs should be much faster.

 Once you have installed any missing dependencies, run the `flutter doctor` command again to